apache/creadur-rat/apache-rat/README.txt

 java -jar apache-rat-${project.version}.jar --help

-For more details, please see the website:
+For more details, please see the file README-CLI.txt or the website:

 http://creadur.apache.org/rat/apache-rat/index.html